rmkrupp/cards/planning/rules.md

  1. You must draw 1 card.
  2. You can do as many of these as you want in any order (these actions apply only to cards in your field)
-    1. activate any spells, triggers, or abilities
+    1. activate any effects, triggers, or abilities
     2. play any number of cards
         1. if a character card is played it can go into any character zone
         2. Otherwise, it goes into the special zone

     3. change any cards from attack mode to defense mode
     4. change any cards from defense mode to attack mode
-    5. flip any face-down cards face-up (if they are spells or triggers this activates them)
+    5. flip any face-down cards face-up (if they are effects or triggers this activates them)
     6. move cards from one zone to another (this can create or destroy zones as needed)